jdabtieu/LyonCTF-white_flag/babyret2libc.md

 The website also tells us that __libc_start_main is 0x026fc0 bytes past the start of libc, meaning that the libc base address will be our leaked address - 243 - 0x026fc0.

 Once we know that, we can use the buffer overflow to jump to a gadget that gives us a shell.
-Using one_gadget, I was able to find a gadget that works as long as the r15 and rdx registers are null, which is true for this program.
+Using one_gadget, I was able to find a gadget that works as long as the r15 and rdx registers are null (0), which is true for this program.
 ```
 # 0xe6c81 execve("/bin/sh", r15, rdx)
 [----------------------------------registers-----------------------------------]